Name: Just call me Steve

 Writing started when I found myself having gaps through the course of my day.
-I focused strictly on foreign exchange, and with close to zero operational work to keep me busy, started cruising the internet and seeking ways to vent my findings.
+I focused strictly on foreign exchange, and with little operational work to keep me busy, started cruising the internet and seeking ways to vent my findings.

 In this search I came across a slew of eager traders clamoring over techniques and strategies that simply made zero sense to me.
 In an effort to simplify things, I drew one line on my charts, posted them, and said “if / when price gets here, it's going to turn”.
-These lines were nothing more than areas of strong historical support or resistance, e.g. magnets for order flows.
-I needed a name, so I used the first thing that came to my head: “No Brainer Trades”.
-I kept it simple.
+These lines were nothing more than areas of strong historical support or resistance, e.g. high volume node ledges, or areas of exhaustion.

 The more charts I posted the more questions people reading them had, so I began a series of other posts dedicated strictly to explaining various technical market movements.
-This led to many other things that I continue to write about today, including psychological aspects, standard price patterns that usually go under mainstream radar, and behavioral trading.
+This led to many other things that I continue to write about today, including psychological aspects, standard price patterns that usually go under mainstream radar, alternative uses to profile, and behavioral trading.

 I love the markets and I'm a complete addict in every sense, but I use my sensibilities when it comes to putting on exposure.
 While I started off very heavy-centric in foreign exchange, I now primarily focus on futures markets.

 Who Reads Paracurve?

 We get all walks of life.
-Our main demographic is individual traders over the age of 35 with a high net worth, followed by individual traders under the age of 35, and many professionals as well.
-Paracurve gets regular visits from the employees of many banks, hedge funds, prop trading firms and other financial institutions.
+Our main demographic is individual traders over the age of 35, followed by individual traders under the age of 35, then professionals.
+Paracurve gets regular visits from the employees of banks, hedge funds, prop trading firms and other financial institutions.
 Because of this depth of readership, I make it a priority to put the concepts discussed here in an easy to understand format without watering them down to an ultra-simplistic view of price behaviors or the markets themselves.